The Bagnall's of Wakefield and Blackpool

 79 Stanley Road

-From the 1901 census, we know that in 1901, John lived on Stanley Road, perhaps the house was at 78 Stanley Road where they were listed in the 1891 census.
+From the 1901 census, we know that in 1901, John lived on Stanley Road, the Butchers Arms is 79 Stanley Road, so perhaps this was the house or replaced the house?.

 Aberford Road - Stanley Victoria Club